 - Difficulty -Was the recipe too easy (i.e. a simple heat and serve)?

 - Nutrition -How nutritious is the recipe?
 Does the recipe use a variety of ingredients?

 The Solar Energy Cook-Off will not be canceled for cloudy weather—teams will be expected to do the best that they can in all weather conditions except rain.
-In the event of severe inclement weather, the rain date will be the following Saturday, at 9:30am.
-The decision whether or not to postpone the Solar Cook-Off will be made by the administrative team at noon on the day of the event.
-Only those teams who are in attendance and have been through design judging will be permitted to participate in the cooking portion of the competition on the rain date.
+In the event of severe inclement weather, the the culinary portion of the competition will be canceled.
+The decision whether or not to cancel the culinary judging will be made by the administrative team at 11: a.m. on the day of the event.
+The Design Judging and Awards will continue.

 Solar Cook-Off Awards